RangerMauve/my-gpd-setup/README.md

 Once I install `gearlever` I usually install the latest release of [Agregore](https://github.com/AgregoreWeb/agregore-browser/releases) via my package manager.

+## LLMs

 I use [ollama](https://ollama.com) for local LLMs so I usually install it from their install script:

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh
 ```

+I sometimes use this in tandem with the [continue.dev](https://www.continue.dev/) extension in VSCodium as it's an offline and open source alternative to copilot.